Back to Home

 1. Go to ChurchCRM Releases

-2. Download the zip file for the latest stable version
+2. Download the latest zip file

 3. Unzip on your computer